miyoku1226/purchase-bot-demo/README.md

 ```

 ## Note
--This is a working demo template.
+- This is a working demo template.
 You can adapt it to real store URLs and actual HTML selectors.
--If you’re looking to hire for a custom bot, feel free to contact!
+- If you’re looking to hire for a custom bot, feel free to contact!